Helcogramma maldivensis

 Helcogramma maldivensis is a species of triplefin blenny in the genus Helcogramma.
 It was described by Ronald Fricke and John E. Randall in 1992.
-This species has only been recorded from South Male Atoll in the Maldives where the only known specimens were found in a shallow lagoon with a maximum depth of 5 m and a sandy bottom.
+This species has only been recorded from the South part of the Male Atoll in the Maldives where the only known specimens were found in a shallow lagoon with a maximum depth of 5 m and a sandy bottom.